 A passionate supporter of Picnic Racing and the Balnarring community Terry has served on the committee for nigh on 15 years.
 He has been successful in applying for and winning a number of grants which have improved the facilities at the course for both members and the public alike.
 Continuing to improve the facilities and make the race day a family friendly experience is Terry’s main focus.

 Graham is a practising solicitor and for 28 years was a partner in global law firm Baker & McKenzie.
-He is currently a director of Vision Super Pty Ltd, Chair of the Western Bulldogs Ethics & Integrity Committee and a member of the Board of Trustees of the Lizard Island Reef Research Foundation.
+He is currently a director of Vision Super Pty Ltd, Chair of the Western Bulldogs Ethics & Integrity Committee and President of the Red Hill Football Netball Club.
 Previously Graham was a Director of the Western Bulldogs Football Club, the VFL, AFL Appeals Board and Disciplinary Tribunal and Chair of Ames Australia.
-He continues to hold interests in a number of horse racing syndicates and is a member of the Victoria Racing Club, MCC, Western Bulldogs Football Club, Red Hill Football & Netball Club and National Golf Club.
+He continues to hold interests in a number of horse racing syndicates and is a member of the Victoria Racing Club, MCC, Western Bulldogs Football Club and National Golf Club.
 Graham has been a Committee member of the Balnarring Picnic Racing Club since 2012.

-A Life Member, Peter has been a member since 1989 and is currently in his seventeenth season as Club President.
-Over sixteen seasons Peter worked closely with long time Secretary, Neil Heathcote, and Committee members to oversee the development of the Club and its facilities to the entity that is enjoyed today to those enjoyed today by members and patrons.
-Achieving today’s ambience and facilities has necessitated significant change and development overseen by Peter and are a credit to his efforts over a long period.
+A Life Member and past President, Peter has been a member since 1989 and worked closely with long time Secretary Neil Heathcote and Committee members to oversee the development of the Club and its facilities to the entity that is enjoyed today by members and patrons.
+Achieving today’s ambience and facilities has necessitated significant change and development overseen by Peter and are a credit to his efforts over a long period Peter was made a Member of the Order of Australia (AM) in the 2006 Australia Day Honours for "service to the Victorian Parliament, particularly as a contributor to the development of multicultural affairs policies and as an advocate for consumer rights, health and welfare services, and migrant communities.

-Kevin was appointed as Treasurer in July 2016, following 3 years on the Committee & 10 years as a member of the Club.
-Kevin had accounting & secretarial qualifications (which lapsed on his retirement) & worked in a variety of senior financial roles in the motor vehicle,hospitality & tourism industries.
-He is a keen race goer & has lived on & visited the Mornington Penninsula for a considerable time before retiring to Dromama 7 years ago.
+Kevin was appointed as Treasurer in July 2016, following 3 years on the Committee and 10 years as a member of the Club.
+Kevin brings accounting and secretarial qualifications (now fully retired) to the committee having had considerable experience working in a variety of senior financial roles in the motor vehicle, hospitality and tourism industries.
+He is a keen race goer and has lived on and visited the Mornington Peninsula for a considerable time before retiring to Dromana.

 A licensed horse trainer and electrician Dave brings a great skill set to the Club.
 A member since 2001 he has applied his skills for the benefit of the Club.
 Working closely with Michael Binney he has worked hard to ensure that the course has been in great condition for racing over the past two seasons.
 Since joining the Committee his involvement in the racing industry has enabled him to provide the Club with feedback that enables it to improve facilities and address concerns raised by other licensed stakeholders.